needle-mirror/com.unity.collections/Documentation~/allocator-custom-define.md

 * A pointer to the allocator function of the custom allocator instance
 * The current official version of the custom allocator instance, lower 15 bits of a 2 byte unsigned integer value
 * A list of child safety handles of native containers that are created using the custom allocator instance
 * A list of child allocators that are allocated using the custom allocator instance
+* A bit flag indicating whether the custom allocator is able to dispose individual allocations

 ## Custom allocator example